 These 25 Hanukkah dishes will help you celebrate the festival of light with friends and family.
 By: Text by: Hannah Klinger

 Hanukkah, the weeklong festival of light, is a time for family and friends to get together, exchange gifts, gamble with the dreidel for coveted chocolate coins, and of course, eat.
-Here, 25 entrees, sides, and desserts to mix and match for the perfect holiday menu.
+Here, we offer entrees, sides, and desserts to mix and match for the perfect holiday menu.
 Kosher law prohibits serving meat and milk in the same meal—all the options here are dairy-free or come with ideas for substitutions.

 Forget your aunt’s boiled shoe leather brisket, this brisket is simmered until meltingly tender in tomatoes and kalamata olives.
-With only 5 ingredients, it’ll be a go-to Hanukkah favorite.
+With only 5 ingredients, it’ll be a go-to favorite.

 The bite of horseradish in the sour cream is a perfect contrast for the sweet carrot and parsnip in this latke variation, but skip it if you prefer a strictly kosher menu that doesn’t mix meat and milk.